Colin-b/pytest_httpx/README.md

 ### Reply with custom body

-Use `content` parameter to reply with a custom body by providing bytes or UTF-8 encoded string.
+Use `data` parameter to reply with a custom body by providing bytes or UTF-8 encoded string.

 ```python
 import httpx